 Early graduation: This policy is at the sole discretion of University of Western California.
 All students are encouraged to complete the entire program.
-A student must request this option from the Chief Academic Officer.
-The Chief Academic Officer will evaluate the student academic and financial file.
-Instructors and relevant personnel may assist in the final determination.
+A student must request this option from

 Student Records

 The Family Right and Privacy Act of 1974 prohibit an institution from releasing the University of Western California records or any other information about a student to any third party without the written consent of the student.
 University of Western California protects the privacy and confidentially of all student records.
 Students are guaranteed the right to access their own files.
 Student files of this period are maintained in fire retardant storage files.